-It'll all be complete soon, even this page, so I hope you'll enjoy what's already here (and if you do, come back for another visit in a little while to see more) please be well and stay safe in our interesting times, and please enjoy yourself while you are here.
+It'll all be complete one of these days, even this page, so I hope you'll enjoy what's already here (and if you do, come back for another visit in a little while to see more) please be well and stay safe in our interesting times, and please enjoy yourself while you are here.
 Because that's the whole idea.

 Latest News!
 Oooh!

 It probably seems counter-intuitive (and maybe even a little insane), but hear me out.
 I was feeling bogged down in getting everything together for the Autumn/Winter 2020-2021 Collection.
 Days and days of editing photo backgrounds, writing up descriptions, etc. It might not seem like a lot to do, but it was kind of making me feel tired and "samey".
 At the same time, if I wanted all that stuff to be available in time for shipping out before the holiday season, it had to get done.
 So... what to do?